-- The contract must clearly show the purpose for which this pecuniary benefit is provided: e.g. general (i.e. not dependent upon performance or on a particular project) financial support for the patient organisation; overall or partial payment for certain specific services or specific projects of the patient organisation; subsequent payment of the costs of services or projects which the patient organisation has already paid. - The period of validity of the contract must be stipulated therein (Section 322.7 PCC).
+- In the case of pecuniary benefits (financial support for the patient organisations) of every kind the contract must indicate the precise amount to be paid (Sections 45.2.5 PC and 33.2.5 PCC). - The contract must clearly show the purpose for which this pecuniary benefit is provided: e.g. general (i.e. not dependent upon performance or on a particular project) financial support for the patient organisation; overall or partial payment for certain specific services or specific projects of the patient organisation; subsequent payment of the costs of services or projects which the patient organisation has already paid. - The period of validity of the contract must be stipulated therein (Sections 45.2.7 PC and 33.2.7 PCC).
 If the contract is signed for an indefinite duration, that fact must be stated in the contract.
-The contracting parties are at liberty to determine the method by which the contract may be terminated in compliance with the legal order. - The date on which the contract was signed must be indicated therein (Section 322.7 PCC). - Legally valid signatures must be appended to the contract by both contracting parties (pharmaceutical company and patient organisation) (see also Section 323 PCC). - In the contractual provisions governing support for patient organisations, the pharmaceutical companies must likewise comply with the further requirements of Section 3 PCC. - Before signing the contract they must inform the patient organisation of its obligations pursuant to Section 46 PCC to publish the relevant support.
+The contracting parties are at liberty to determine the method by which the contract may be terminated in compliance with the legal order. - The date on which the contract was signed must be indicated therein (Sections 45.2.7 PC and 33.2.7 PCC). - Legally valid signatures must be appended to the contract by both contracting parties (pharmaceutical company and patient organisation) (see also Sections 45.4 PC and 33.4 PCC). - In the contractual provisions governing support for patient organisations, the pharmaceutical companies must likewise comply with the further requirements of Section 43 et seq.
+PC and Section 3 PCC. - Before signing the contract, PCC signatory companies must inform the patient organisation of its disclosure obligations pursuant to Section 36 PCC.
 We recommend that this fact should be stated in every case in the contracts.

 The provisions of the Swiss Code of Obligations likewise apply to contracts between pharmaceutical companies and patient organisations.
-On the basis of notifications, the Pharma Code Secretariat has sole authority to determine whether a particular contract satisfies the requirements of the PCC.
+On the basis of notifications, the Code Secretariat has sole authority to determine whether a particular contract satisfies the requirements of the PC or the PCC.
 Any more far-reaching disputes, if they are admissible, must be settled through civil law proceedings.

-B. Publication (disclosure) of support (Section 35 PKK)
+B. Publication (disclosure) of support (Section 36 PCC)